SalmonellaIIB/single-cell-tutorials/README.md

 ## Acknowledgements
-If the tutorials were useful please acknowledge the work of their creatrors citing their papers.
+If the tutorials are useful please acknowledge the work of their creatrors citing their papers.
 You can find how to cite them in the links.